erjosito/azure-networking-lab/README.md

 az network nsg rule delete -n deny_all_in --nsg-name linuxnva-2-nic0-nsg
 </pre>

 After some seconds SSH should be working just fine once more.
+You can verify that the probe health is back to 100% in the Azure Portal.

 ### What we have learnt